Eagle Creek Wildflower

 Shooting Star

-Licorice Ferns among the moss and lichens (and spider webs) on
+Licorice Ferns among the moss and lichens (and spider webs) on the basalt.

 Red Paintbrush